truid-ai/ReactNativeSDKTest/README.md

 ## Step 4: Validate swift packages

-In the Xcode workspace, go to `File -> Swift Packages -> Resolve Package Versions`
+In the Xcode workspace, go to `File -> Packages -> Resolve Package Versions`

 ## Step 5: Run the project